wp-plugins/talentlms/readme.txt

 2. List your TalentLMS users and their details in WordPress.
 3. Allow users to signup to TalentLMS through your WordPress site.
 4. Allow users to buy your TalentLMS courses through your WordPress site.
+5. Synch your TalentLMS content (courses and categories) with your WordPress site.
+Make your TalentLMS categories WP categories and your TalentLMS courses WP posts

 - Caching